 That anxiety doesn’t just have an impact on happiness, it can also affect your health, of course.
 Chronic stress can lead to fatigue and heart disease, on top of problems caused by overeating, smoking and other bad habits you might indulge in to deal with it, as the American Psychological Association helpfully points out.

-But there is some good news.
-If you face your money stressors head on—like these four common ones—they lose their power over you.
+But there's some good news.
+If you face your money stressors head on—like these five common ones—they lose their power over you.
 And both your financial and physical health can benefit.

 The numbers paint a bleak picture: Forty-one percent of millennials, and half of Gen Xers, report having a hard time paying household bills on time.
 And nearly 20 percent of Americans don’t have anything saved for emergencies.
 In other words, many of us are just one paycheck or unexpected bill away from disaster.